-- Remind the group that the Church is always trying to bring the Light of Christ into the world and needs the guidance of the Holy Spirit, as we do individually. - ► Have volunteers write key phrases from each intercession on a blank piece of paper and roll them up like scrolls. - Explain that when each intercession is prayed, the appropriate scroll should be placed on the prayer table. - Select a Leader and six Readers.
-Invite the young people to quiet themselves for prayer. - Begin with the Sign of the Cross and pray the prayer celebration together.
+- Remind the class that the Church is always trying to bring the Light of Christ into the world and needs the guidance of the Holy Spirit, as we do individually. - ► Have volunteers write a key phrase from each intercession on a blank piece of paper and roll them up like scrolls. - Explain that when each intercession is prayed, the appropriate scroll should be placed on the prayer table. - ► Select a Leader and six Readers.
+Invite the students to quiet themselves for prayer. - Begin with the Sign of the Cross and pray the prayer celebration together.